mederake/dynamicSlider/README.md

 Usage
 -----
 This is a jQuery-plugin.
 So you have to include [jQUery](http://jquery.com/) on your site first and add the dynamic slider script.
+Included in the package is a small style-sheet which also has to be included in the page for the slider to work properly.

 Basically then you only need a container with images on your site and let go the plugin on it.

 ```html